 The sequestered carbon could be used as raw material in the future, and there are already some commercial opportunities for its use.
-An example is the extraction of CO_2 in Colorado that is piped to a Texas oil field for use in enhanced oil recovery.
-Marchetti suggests use of CO_2 that could be obtained from steam reforming of natural gas for enhanced oil recovery in suitable depleted fields (Marchetti, 1989).
-Other possible users are the beverage and chemical industries, but all these requirements of CO_2 are minuscule in comparison to the amounts that could be generated as a basic raw material (e.g., for plastics, construction, etc.).
-Potential demand for carbon is limited compared to the more than 5 Gt of carbon that could be available from fossil energy use.
-For example, steel and concrete production worldwide was only 680 and 960 million tons, respectively, in 1985 (i.e., less than one Gt of carbon each).
+An example is the exhaustion of CO_2 in Colorado that is piped to a Texas oilfield for use in enhanced oil recovery.
+Marchetti suggests use of CO_2 that could be obtained from steam reforming of natural gas for enhanced oil recovery in some of its depleted fields (Marchetti, 1989).
+Other possible users are the beverage and chemical industries, but all these requirements of CO_2 are minuscule in comparison to the amounts that would be generated.

+This carbon can then be either used as a basic raw material (e.g., for plastics, construction, etc.) or sequestered.
+Again potential demand is seen to be very limited compared to the over 5 Gt that are available.
+For example, steel and concrete production worldwide was only 679.5 and 962.3 million tons, respectively, in 1985 (i.e., less than 1 Gt each).

-In some cases, storage capacities may be sufficient during foreseeable future.
-For example, storage of sequestered CO_2 in depleted natural gas reservoirs might be an option of choice for the Netherlands after the year 2000 (Hendriks et al., 1991).
-In addition to depleted oil and gas fields, salt caverns are another viable possibility, but the deep oceans are seen as the ultimate sink for CO_2 .
-The global carbon cycle involves the annual exchange of around 200 Gt of carbon between oceans, the atmosphere and the biosphere, and the amount of carbon being "stored" in the ocean is estimated to be about 36,000 Gt of carbon.
-In comparison, the total amount of CO_2 in the atmosphere is about 750 Gt.
-Therefore, the deep oceans might be a possible repository for the sequestered carbon.
+For example, storage of CO_2 in depleted natural gas reservoirs might be an option of choice for the Netherlands after the year 2000 (Hendriks et al., 1990).
+In addition to deplete oil and gas fields, salt caverns are another viable possibility, but the deep oceans are seen as the ultimate sink for CO_2 .
+The global cycle involves the annual exchange of around 200 Gt of carbon between oceans, the atmosphere and the biosphere, the largest amount of carbon being "stored" in the ocean is estimated to be about 36,000 Gt.
+In fact the total amount of carbon dioxide in the atmosphere is about 160 Gt.
+Therefore, the deep oceans might be a possible repository for the carbon sequestered.
+Unfortunately, such schemes are speculative and associated with many unknowns, so deep ocean disposal poses a number of questions.

-There are various deep ocean disposal schemes: either to pump it in high pressure pipes to the ocean floor or transfer it from storage tanks into shuttle ships which travel 100 - 120 km offshore and then inject the CO_2 at a sufficient depth underwater.
+There are various deep ocean disposal schemes: either to pump it in high pressure pipes to the ocean floor or transfer it from storage tanks into shuttle ships which travel 100-120 km offshore and then inject the CO_2 at a sufficient depth underwater.
 Liquefied CO_2 has to be injected to a minimum depth of 3000 meters if it is to stay down, whereas with the gaseous form 300 meters will suffice.

 There are many types of uncertainties associated with ocean disposal.
 Perhaps most important are the possible ecological impacts of CO_2 dispersion.
-In conclusion, since little is known about diffusion rates, changes in deep ocean acidity and other ecological questions, further research of this possible sink for anthropogenic sources of carbon is needed.
+In sum, since little is known about diffusion rates, changes in deep ocean acidity and other ecological questions so that further research of this possible sink for anthropogenic sources of carbon is needed.